Today, we’re taking a closer look at calming techniques and transition strategies that can help prevent tantrums in kids.

-If you’ve worked with kids for awhile, you know all about transitions and transition strategies…those little magic tricks that creative teachers, therapists, caregivers, and others have invented to help prevent tantrums and meltdowns when kids need to move from one activity to another throughout the day.
+If you’ve worked with kids for awhile, you know all about transitions and transition strategies and calming techniques during transitions…those little magic tricks that creative teachers, therapists, caregivers, and others have invented to help prevent tantrums and promote self-regulation when kids need to move from one activity to another throughout the day.

 Before I had my own kids, I used these strategies primarily with my students at school who had autism or other special needs that contributed to challenging behaviors during transition times.
 But, as time went on and I became an auntie and then, a few years later, a mom, I realized…”Wait a minute…these little tricks work with all kids!”